zanarmstrong/trip-reports/alaska.md

 Portage Glacier trail in Whittier -

 [Flying Squirrel Cafe] - This might not be worth the detour, but if you find yourself near the side road to Talkeetna and are hungry definitely go for it.
 Very tasty pizza.

+[Byers Lake Campground] in Denali STATE park - nice campground near a beautiful lake in Denali State park (south of the national park).
+Wonderful swimming, though be prepared for cold water of course :)

 #### Alright
 Whitewater rafting near Denali - the river was quite tame.
 It was as much floating down the river as whitewater, and the whitewater was pretty chill.
 Don't expect any actual challenge, but it was still a fun way to see the river.